A step by step guide to successfully starting an online store on Shopify,

 But when you run your own store, the sky's the limit.
 You’re able to control all of these aspects and more.
 Everything from the color scheme, to the design, the logo, the placement of different elements — it’s all in your control.

 With this extra power at your fingertips, you can make tweaks to increase your conversion rates.
 More specifically, countdown timers have been proven to increase conversion rates by almost three times, and exit pop-ups can also help to convert up to 35% of your lost visitors.

 Other than having a direct impact on your conversion rates, these tweaks and add-ons can also help you stamp your own style on your store.
 Speaking of style...

 It’s hard, if not impossible, to create a unique brand identity on Amazon or eBay.
 Most of the people on these platforms don’t care about who is selling the products -- as far as they’re concerned, everything is sold by Amazon.

-With your own online boutique, you can add your own branding to every step of the process: From the time when they first stumbled upon your content, on every page of your site including checkout, on their email receipt, on the marketing emails they receive, on your social media pages, and possibly even on the packaging and labels.
+With your own online boutique, you can add your own branding to every step of the process: From the time they first stumble upon your content, on every page of your site including checkout, on their email receipt, on the marketing emails they receive, on your social media pages, and even on the packaging and labels.